BFI elections: Shelar confident of winning with 70 per cent votes | Sports-Games

 "The Delhi High Court had ruled that only the President or Secretary can finalise the voters' list.
 Despite that, the RO has taken decisions on at least three states without having any power to do so, which are, as you can imagine, detrimental to us," he revealed.
 Secretary-general of BFI Jay Kowli confirmed that he, like most others in the federation, was most unhappy with the way the BFI had been functioning.
 "It was being run out of the Spicejet office in Gurugram in a dictatorial manner.
 None of us were ever taken into confidence and nothing has been done to promote and nurture boxing at the grassroots level.

 "I had been voicing my dissent against all this but without any effect.
-I am convinced that another spell by this team can ruin boxing.
-Something as basic as holding junior level national tournaments has not been done in the last four years.
-That is why I decided to support somebody who has the welfare of the sport and the boxers in his heart," Kowli said.
+I am convinced that another spell by this team can ruin boxing," Kowli said.
 (ANI)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)